rwb/c200/README.md

 Which of these years seems to be an *outlier*?
 How does it affect our ability to summarize the yearly number of murders in El Paso during this particular 7-year time period?
 How should we address it in an analysis?

+* Consult the Uniform Crime Reports ([link](https://www.fbi.gov/how-we-can-help-you/more-fbi-services-and-information/ucr/publications)) for Houston Texas in 2018 and 2019.
+Calculate the murder rate for each year.
+What conclusion do you draw about the change in the murder rate for Houston from 2018 to 2019.